Types of Degrees Other Psychology Majors Are Getting

 |Education Level||Number of Grads|

 What Other Psychology Majors Need to Know

 People with careers related to other psychology were asked what knowledge areas, skills, and abilities were important for their jobs.
 They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Other Psychology Majors

-A major in other psychology should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in other psychology should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for Other Psychology Majors

 other psychology majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.